microsoft/TechExcel-Implementing-DevOps-practices-to-accelerate-developer-productivity/Learner/Exercise-01.md

    - VM version number can be 1.0.0
    - Default storage SKU: Premium SD LRS
    - Review + create --> Create
-   - It can take several minutes for the image to be created.
+   - **Important**: It can take anywhere from 20 minutes to an hour to create the image.
+If it still hasn't completed after 15 or 20 minutes.
+You can start on Exercise 2 using a different machine.
+Task 3 of exercise 1 depends on the completely of this image creating.
+It is ok to use your own computer for Day 1 and use the Dev Box on day 2.

 ### Success Criteria